actano/monitoring-display/raspi/Readme.md

 - copy this backup to its original location before starting Chromium
 - Commandline switches were not working, removing write access for user pi did't do the job either.
 Maybe changing ownership also works?

+### Cycle through open tabs
+- install TabCaroussel
+- options are stored in the Preferences file mentioned above

 ### Hide mouse cursor
 To hide the mouse cursor, a tool called 'unclutter' is used.
 It is installed by the install script and called by the chromium start script.